List of Austin neighborhoods

 The following is a list of neighborhoods in Austin, Texas.
-Austin generally runs north-south and is bisected by the Colorado River.
+Austin generally runs north–south and is bisected by the Colorado River.

 Central Austin

 Central Austin includes the city's Downtown and central neighborhoods.
-The area is north of the Colorado River and is enclosed by Interstate 35 to the east, approximately 51st Street/North Loop/Hancock Drive to the north, and Mopac Expressway (SL 1) to the west.
+The area is north of the Colorado River and is enclosed by I-35 to the east, approximately 51st Street/North Loop/Hancock Drive to the north, and Mopac Expressway (SL 1) to the west.